Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/main-panel/mountpointmode.md

 Whether a mountpoint on a door block stays pressurized when the door is opened.

 ### Add Area
-Adds a new area to a side that can be repositioned and rescaled (rotation is not saved).
+Adds a new area to the selected emtpy's side that can be repositioned and rescaled (rotation is not saved).
 <br><br/>
 <p style="text-align:right">[*&nbsp;*{: .fa .fa-database} Back to SEUT Reference](../seut.html){: .btn .btn-blue}</p>